 With Coronavirus Cases In Jail Rising, A Bail Fund Steps Up Its Work

-Shelton McElroy handed a credit card to a court clerk with the intent to nearly max it out to the $30,000 limit.
+Shelton McElroy handed a credit card to a court clerk with the intent to nearly max it out to it’s $30,000 limit.

 None have been convicted; none could afford the cost of the bonds imposed upon them by a judge while they await trial.

-McElroy works for the Louisville Community Bail Fund, which uses donations to bail out people awaiting trial after ensuring they have the support networks necessary to be successful after their release.
-The group also helps recently-released inmates find jobs, get necessary identification cards, find computer access, and even just get clean clothes.
+McElroy is the lead social worker for the Louisville Community Bail Fund, which uses donations to bail out people awaiting trial after ensuring they have the support networks necessary to be successful after their release.
+The group also helps recently released inmates find jobs, get necessary identification cards, find computer access, and even just get clean clothes.